rahulchauhan3j/React-First-Project/README.md

 # Getting Started with Create React App

 First React Project - A static page.
+This is a practice project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).